Elie-aero/Aerospace-CFD-Portfolio/README.md

 # 🚀 Aerospace CFD & Propulsion Learning Journey

 Hello!
 I am Elie Moussa, a Mechanical Engineering master's student passionate about **Aerospace simulation, CFD, and propulsion systems**.
-I'm currently transitioning into the aerospace field and documenting my **12-month learning journey** toward becoming a simulation and propulsion engineer.
+I'm currently transitioning into the aerospace field and documenting my **learning journey** toward becoming a simulation and propulsion engineer.

 This repository will serve as my **open portfolio**, where I’ll upload: